jamf/DEPNotify-Starter/README.md

-# DEPNotify for Jamf Pro
+# DEPNotify Starter for Jamf Pro
 Template bash script to start DEPNotify and run Policies during enrollment with Jamf.
 App installer, source code, and full product documentation can be found at: https://gitlab.com/Mactroll/DEPNotify

 ![](example-img/fullscreen_setup.png)